rjackson-dev-ops/aws-console-identity-switching/README.md

 It does take some time to create and maintain each SSB.
 Also using lots of SSBs can consume quite a bit of system resources.
 ### AWS Networking
-I use this stragegy at 3M.
+I use this stragegy at my current client.
 I use the AWS Extend Switch extension to switch between accounts shared on a SSB.

 Federated login allows you to easily assume roles in many diferent accounts.